 Dear friends.
 After the “Sort-of-tutorial” videos that I published recently, I have been receiving requests to give classes online.
-I intend to restart activities during 2018, after my PhD is concluded.
+I have restarted activities during 2018, after my PhD was concluded.
 The entering fee is 30€ for a full hour session or 100€ for a set of four.

-I speak Portuguese (native) and English (fluent) but I have some understanding of French, Spanish, Italian, Romanian and Russian languages.
+I speak Portuguese (native) and English (fluent) but I have some understanding of French, Spanish, Italian, Romanian, Bulgarian and Russian languages.

 What do I have to offer?